spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/configure-rbac.md

 workspace.

-For example, if you create a cluster role binding that binds the cluster role `podReader` to the service account `podReaderAccount`, every cluster will get the role binding that binds the the cluster role `podReader` to the service account `podReaderAccount`.
+For example, if you create a cluster role binding that binds the cluster role `podReader` to the service account `podReaderAccount`, every cluster will get the role binding that binds the cluster role `podReader` to the service account `podReaderAccount`.

 ### Prerequisites